Feature Story: Mayflower Captains, 400 Years Apart

 The voyage, which should have taken two to three weeks, ultimately took more than two months.
 It’s a marvel that in 1620 Christopher Jones, captain of the Mayflower, got the Pilgrims to the New World at all.

 Nautical technology, of course, has vastly improved since Capt.
 Jones piloted his ship and its 102 passengers, about 30 crew and their supplies, through the tricky waters leading from Plymouth, England to venture across the Atlantic.
-But, 400 years later, on September 16, 2020, it will take yet another leap forward.
+But, 400 years later, on September 16, 2020, it is taking another leap forward.

-A new, fully autonomous Mayflower, built for the 21st Century, is due to depart Plymouth, England, this time with a captain powered by cloud-based artificial intelligence—the AI Captain.
-The vessel’s mission: To make the same trip to Plymouth, Mass., with no humans aboard.
+A new, fully autonomous Mayflower, built for the 21st Century, will be launched for sea trials from Plymouth, England, this time with a captain powered by cloud-based artificial intelligence—the AI Captain.
+The vessel’s mission, set for Spring 2021: To make the same trip to Plymouth, Mass., with no humans aboard.

 The Autonomous Mayflower is a venture of the marine research organization ProMare, IBM and a consortium of global partners.
 The mission will be supported by a team of shipbuilders, submarine designers, software engineers, AI experts, oceanographers and university researchers stationed on land around the world.